 Parties or hosting

 Once you have a broad outline, you can break those categories up into specifics.
-Dive into the nitty gritty and make sure you account for all possible expenses.
-You’ll want to split up your gifts category by each person you’re shopping for.
-If you’re traveling, make sure to think about the details like gas, pet lodging (and other Fido-related costs) , baggage fees, etc. Your other bucket might include a donation to your favorite community organization, an outfit for your annual New Year’s Eve soiree and any other expenses that don’t immediately come to mind.
+You’ll want to split up your gift category by each person you’re shopping for.
+If you’re traveling, make sure to think about the details like gas, pet needs, baggage fees, a holiday outfit, etc.

 Step 3: Allocate funds.

-Divvy up your holiday budget by prioritizing the items on your list that are most important to you.
+Prioritize the items in your holiday budget by what's most important to you.
 Be realistic about how much money will go toward each item and take the time to play with the numbers until you’re comfortable with how you’ve allocated your budget.

-The best part about determining your budget before the eggnog hits store shelves?
-You can start shopping ASAP, so let a holiday do-date calendar serve as your guide.
-The more time you give yourself to purchase your holiday gifts, Thanksgiving tablescape or NYE streamers, the more likely you are to find deals and save money.
+The more time you give yourself to purchase your holiday gifts, Thanksgiving tablescape or NYE streamers, the more likely you are to find deals and save money — and find the perfect gifts.
 Without the pressure that comes with leaving all your shopping to the last minute, you can spend more time perusing online for the best sales or getting creative with DIY decorations and presents.

 Step 5: Track your spending.

-Don’t let all the work you put into building your budget go to waste: Make sure you track your spending .
-While you may not need to check your bank statement every single day, it’s a good idea to review how you’re tracking against your budget about once a week.
+Don’t let all the work you put into building your budget go to waste: Make sure you track your spending once a week or so.
 That way you can monitor if you’ve gone over your limit in a certain category and need to reallocate your funds — or you may find you’re coming up under budget and have some new-found cash to work with.

 Tips for staying within your budget

-When you’re surrounded by sales (and holiday cheer, of course), it can be tempting to use your credit card at every website you surf or at every store you pass by.
-But if you stray too far from your budget, your pockets may still feel the effects of the holidays long after all the string lights are put away.
-That’s where some thoughtfulness, creativity and a DIY attitude can help.
+When you’re surrounded by sales, it can be tempting to use your credit card for extras.
+But if you stray too far from your budget, your pockets may still feel the effects long after the holidays.
+Here are some ideas for staying within your budget:

-Try to keep your décor budget-friendly by repurposing ornaments from past years, hitting up Pinterest for DIY projects that will keep the kiddos entertained or swapping decorations with friends or family.
+Repurpose ornaments from past years, hit up Pinterest for DIY projects that will keep the kiddos entertained or swap decorations with friends or family.